browserengineering/book/book/visual-effects.md

 all of the state of the canvas is saved off before pushing the new canvas on on the stack, and automatically restored when popping.[^save-like-function-call]

-The final part of the process is the blending that occurs of the popped canvas into the prevoius one.
-By default, the coordinate spaces and pixel densities of the two canvases are the same, and therefore their pixels overlap and have a 1:1 relationship.
-When applying just an opacity blend, we therefore only have to look at each pixel and how the colors for the two canvses blend for that pixel.[^not-per-pixel]

 [^save-like-function-call]: This is a lot like function calls in Python or many other computer languages.
 When you call a function, the local "state" (variables etc) of the code that calls the function is implicitly saved, and is